Nullvora/mabor/README.md

 ## Status

-Burn is currently in active development, and there will be breaking changes.
+Mabor is currently in active development, and there will be breaking changes.
 While any resulting issues are likely to be easy to fix, there are no guarantees at this stage.

 ## License

-Burn is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Mabor is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.
 Opening a pull request is assumed to signal agreement with these licensing terms.